The Emergency (Ireland): Belfast Blitz

 Meanwhile, Northern Ireland (as part of the United Kingdom) was at war and the Harland and Wolff shipyards in Belfast were among the strategic targets for German attack.
 The Luftwaffe carried out a bombing raid on Belfast on 7 April 1941; eight people died.
 On 15 April 1941, 180 Luftwaffe bombers attacked Belfast.
 There was only one RAF squadron and seven anti-aircraft batteries to defend Belfast.
 Over 200 tons of explosives, 80 landmines attached to parachutes and 800 firebomb canisters were dropped.
-Over 1,000 died and 56,000 houses (more than half of the city's housing stock) were damaged leaving 100,000 temporarily homeless.
+Over 1,000 died and 56,000 houses (more than half of the city's housing stock) were damaged, leaving 100,000 temporarily homeless.
 At 4.30 AM Basil Brooke, Northern Ireland's Minister of Commerce, asked de Valera for assistance.
 Within two hours, 13 fire tenders from Dublin, Drogheda, Dundalk and Dún Laoghaire were on their way to cross the Irish border to assist their Belfast colleagues.
 De Valera followed up with his "they are our people" speech.
 Although there was a later raid on 4 May, it was confined to the docks and shipyards.

 Dublin bombing

-On 2 January 1941, there had been several minor German bombings of Irish territory.
-There were three deaths in Borris, County Carlow and other incidents in Wexford, Dublin and at the Curragh.
+On 2 January 1941, there were several minor German bombings of Irish territory, which led to three deaths in Borris, County Carlow and other incidents in Wexford, Dublin and at the Curragh.
 The public mood was already agitated, fearing a German invasion and the implications of the bombings added to the concern.
 So as not to antagonise the Germans further, the Irish authorities initially declined to confirm that the bombs were German.
 Public speculation, and IRA claims, that the bombs were British, or German but released by British aircraft, later prompted Irish Government denials.

 On the night of 30/31 May 1941, Dublin's Northside was the target of a Luftwaffe air raid.
 Thirty-eight were killed and seventy houses were destroyed on Summerhill Parade, North Strand and the North Circular Road.
 Unlike the earlier bombing incidents, there was no public speculation that the perpetrators were anyone other than the Luftwaffe.
-The Irish government promptly protested and Germany apologised claiming that high winds were to blame or there had been British interference with navigation signals.
+The Irish government promptly protested and Germany apologised, claiming that high winds or British interference with navigation signals were to blame.
 Churchill later conceded that the raids might have been the result of a British invention which distorted Luftwaffe radio guidance beams so as to throw their planes off course.
 Dublin had limited blackout regulations at the time, so the city was clearly visible, unlike British cities.

 On 3 October, the German news agency announced that the German government would pay compensation, but only West Germany paid this after the war, using Marshall Aid money.